Fiona Flores Watson is a journalist, editor and content creator with nearly 30 years of experience in Seville and London.

 She contributes to a number of magazines and websites, in Spain, the UK and the US.
 To see a selective list of publications and online media, see the Journalism page.

-She has written about everything from the city’s new wave of boutique hotels and cutting-edge tapas gastrobars, to the waning influence of the Catholic church in Spain, to cycle routes on disused railways, to giving birth in a Spanish public hospital (twice).
+She has written about everything from the city’s bountiful boutique hotels and cutting-edge tapas gastrobars, to the waning influence of the Catholic church in Spain, to cycle routes on disused railways, to giving birth in a Spanish public hospital (twice).
 Her articles also cover other parts of Andalucia, such as Malaga, Cordoba, Granada and the Costa de la Luz, and further afield to Portugal, especially the Algarve.
 See examples of her work here.

 You can read her blog, where she writes about aspects of living in Seville, both good (food, festivals) and bad (customer service, litter) at www.scribblerinseville.com